prabeengiri/DeepLinkingToNativeApp/README.md

 This technique will just change the url of 'Open In App' button, to the url that does universal linking.

-> To test if, universal linking is working for IosApp, tap the universal link from message app on Ios.
+> To test if, universal linking is working for iOS App, tap the universal link from message app on Ios.
-If it does not open the app, then it means universal link is not configured properly.*
+If it does not open the app, then it means universal link is not configured properly.

 > **Important:** This is only being used on iOS9 Facebook browser.
 For this to work, landing page which is used for deeplinking should be cross domain.
 Otherwise it won't work.
-To get it working with Facebook and iOS9 directly, Facebook **applink** method can also be used, but it also requires some implementation on the App side.
+To get it working with Facebook and iOS9 directly, Facebook `applink` method can also be used, but it also requires some implementation on the App side.

 ##### NotSupportedAppLaunchStrategy.
 > This implementation displays browser dialog box with message provided in settings.
-Some of the browsers in Android Device does not understand *Intent* or Custom URI Scheme.
+Some of the browsers in Android Device does not understand `Intent` or Custom URI Scheme `myapp://`.